Redweyne/Growth/replit.md

 - Serves frontend static files

 ## Recent Changes
+- 2024-12-18: Database Migration - MongoDB to PostgreSQL
+  - Migrated from MongoDB/Motor to PostgreSQL/SQLAlchemy
+  - Using Replit's built-in PostgreSQL database (no external API required)
+  - All 20 database tables auto-created via SQLAlchemy ORM
+  - Preserved all API endpoints and features
 - 2024-12-18: Created Transformation Roadmap
   - Pivoting from dashboard-centric to Duolingo-style lesson experience
   - See TRANSFORMATION_ROADMAP.md for complete plan